Maanasgulatii/Navigo-App/README.md

 ```bash
 npm run dev
 ```
-- Opens in your browser—use a big screen for the full map experience!
+- Opens in your browser.
-- Check package.json's "scripts" for dev, build, etc.
+- Use a big screen for the best experience.

 ### Backend Setup (Optional, Local Only)
 For saving reviews to reviews.txt locally: